aiven/terraform-provider-aiven/docs/resources/mysql.md

 Optional:

-- `mysql` (String) Allow clients to connect to mysql with a DNS name that always resolves to the service's private IP addresses.
+- `mysql` (Boolean) Allow clients to connect to mysql with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations
-- `mysqlx` (String) Allow clients to connect to mysqlx with a DNS name that always resolves to the service's private IP addresses.
+- `mysqlx` (Boolean) Allow clients to connect to mysqlx with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations
-- `prometheus` (String) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
+- `prometheus` (Boolean) Allow clients to connect to prometheus with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

 <a id="nestedblock--mysql_user_config--privatelink_access"></a>